Koredotcom/docs/docs/xo/how-tos/build-a-banking-assistant/train-the-assistant/use-patterns-for-intents-and-entities.md

 ### Pattern 1: word1 * word2

 This can be used as a positional wildcard that indicates the expected position of the entity.
 * **Pattern for _ToAccount_ entity**: _to * from_.

 * **User Utterance**: _Transfer funds to ABC123 from my account._
 * **Entity Extracted**: _ToAccount = ABC123_
 * **User Utterance not resulting in entity extraction**: “_transfer funds for ABC123 from my account”_.

 ### Pattern 2: word1 *n

-This can be used as a positional wildcard * that indicates the expected position of the entity based upon the number of words</span> after the specified word1.
+This can be used as a positional wildcard * that indicates the expected position of the entity based upon the number of words after the specified word1.
 That is, _n_ words after the _word1_ are to be considered for the entity, if _n_ words are not present then look for the next occurrence of _word1_.

 * **Pattern for _ToAccount_ entity**: _from *2_
 * **User Utterance**: _Transfer funds to ABC123 from my account._